bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 ### Error decoding message threads from JSON data
 - Data not displaying in tableview but is being sent to database.
 Suspect error in MessageThread.swift in decoding JSON.
 - Bug Fix: refactored code in MessageThread class.

+### UI Issue:
+- When creating a new message, the view does not pop back from detail view to detail table view controller.
+- Bug Fix: Added `navigationController?.popViewController(animated: true)`